Vyral/mike-wall-recruiting/_posts/2018-10-27-former-1-coldwell-banker-agent-reveals-why-he-joined-exp---jay-kinder.md

 **Jay:** Absolutely man.
 And now about that letter I really appreciate that.
 When you do what we do and try to help agents grow their business you never know who you're going to talk to or whose path you're going to cross.
 But it means a lot to me that when somebody said or shared something and that really made impact.
 And thank you so much for that.
 It was something I have to say, I found it the other day and it stays close to my desk because it was really a meaningful letter to me so I really appreciate you sharing that with me.

-**Mike:&nbsp;**That's awesome man.
+**Mike:** That's awesome man.
 Well let's get started.
 I just created this agent revolution podcast because I think that every agent has their own unique story as it relates to their move to EXP.
 And I want to talk a little bit about the psychology that each agent goes through.
 Today I was thinking that’s what we would do.
 I mean if someone had been hiding under a rock for the last ten years and they don't know who you are.
 How long have you been in real estate now Jay?

 **Jay:** Two decades.
 I was licensed in 1997 when I was 19 years old, that's when I got into a real estate and learned a lot since then.
 And so, this 20th year actually marks the first year my 20-year-old son is in real estate.
 So kind of a couple of milestones there.